Louis Marie de la Haye, Vicomte de Cormenin: Political career

 In 1828 Cormenin entered the Chamber of Deputies as member for Orléans, took his seat in the Left Center, and began a vigorous opposition to the government of Charles X. As he was not gifted with the qualifications of the orator, he seldom appeared at the tribune; but in the various committees he defended all forms of popular liberties, and at the same time delivered, in a series of powerful pamphlets, under the pseudonym of Timon, the most formidable blows against tyranny and all political and administrative abuses.
 After the revolution of July 1830, Cormenin was one of the 221 who signed the protest against the elevation of the Orléans dynasty to the throne; and he resigned both his office in the council of state and his seat in the chamber.
 He was, however, soon re-elected deputy, and now voted with the extreme Left.

 The discussions on the budget in 1831 gave rise to the publication of his famous series of Lettres sur la liste civile, which in ten years ran through twenty-five editions.
 In the following year he was elected deputy for Belley.
 In 1834 he was elected by two arrondissements, and sat for Joigny, which he represented until 1846.
 In this year he lost his seat in consequence of the popular prejudice aroused against him by his trenchant pamphlet Oui et non (1845) against attacks on religious liberty, and a second entitled Feul Feul (1845), written in reply to those who demanded a retractation of the former.
 Sixty thousand copies were rapidly sold.

 Cormenin was an earnest advocate of universal suffrage before the revolution of February 1848, and had remorselessly exposed the corrupt practices at elections in his pamphlet Ordre du jour sur la corruption électorale.
 After the revolution he was elected by four départments to the Constituent Assembly, and became one of its vice-presidents.
 He was also member and president of the constitutional commission, and for some time took a leading part in drawing up the republican constitution.
 But the disputes which broke out among the members led him to resign the presidency.
-He was soon after named member of the council of state and president of the comit du conlentieux.
+He was soon after named member of the council of state and president of the comité du contentieux.